The following topic are discussed on this page:

 When you visit a web page, the webmaster may collect different data about your visit (such as your IP address and the version of your operating system, your monitor’s resolution, etc), so surfing the web leaves traces.

 Most of the data left from surfing is harmless in practice, but sometimes it can be dangerous to leave traces.
 For political dissenters, for example, the consequences can be very dire in some countries.
-If necessary, it is possible to surf the web anonymously by using special services (read more about this subject).
+If necessary, it is possible to surf the web anonymously by using special services (read more about this subject in Wikipedia).

 Encrypting data transfer